2026 - Accomplishments: Health + Human Services Accomplishments

 Department of Public Health

-• Completed construction documents to relocate Adult Immunization Travel Clinic from 101 Grove to 27 Van Ness Ave.
+• Started construction on the Adult Immunization Travel Clinic that is moving from 101 Grove to 27 Van Ness with completion expected in Spring 2025.

-• Construction progressed at new Public Health Lab at Zuckerberg San Francisco General with completion targeted for early 2024.
+• Construction progressed at new Public Health Lab at Zuckerberg San Francisco General (ZSFG) with completion targeted for Fall 2025.

-• Continued ZSFG Psychiatric Emergency Services expansion and renovation with early demolition and hazardous material abatement underway.
+• Construction underway for the ZSFG Psychiatric Emergency Services expansion and renovation

 Human Services and Homelessness and Supportive Housing